Skilled Visa FAQ

 What if my circumstances change?

 If you change any of your circumstances, you must inform the Department.
-A change in circumstances includes a change of address, change of passport, falling pregnant, the birth of a child or a change in your employment.
+A change in circumstances includes a change of address, change of passport, falling pregnant, the birth of a child or a change in your employment and any other .
 Please also be aware that you must advise the Department of any of your dependent applicant’s change in circumstances as well as your own.
 You will be required to fill out a Form 1022 or Form 929, if you feel like this applies to you please contact our office.

 What if I made a mistake on my visa application?